 Pro tip: Let clients know when you will be available to help them to avoid potential frustrations.

 Looking to make some extra cash on the side?
 Now’s the perfect time to start selling insurance!

 While we would never recommend going into any profession solely for the money, some people do enjoy earning something a little extra on top of their primary income.
 As long as you’re in it for the right reasons, you should be able to find success — and enjoyment — within your career!

 When selling insurance, the majority of your earnings will come from commissions.
 What’s that mean for you?
 It’s your call how much time and energy you want to invest into insurance sales, and how much money you want to make!

 4. Feel Empowered

 Being a part-time insurance agent doesn’t mean you have to go it alone — even if you become an independent agent (which we’d recommend over being a captive one).
 There are several types of professional organizations that can assist you every step of the way!

 Luckily, you also don’t need to be a full-time agent to work with a field marketing organization.
-We suggest partnering with a top FMO, like Ritter Insurance Marketing, to set you on the path to success.
+We suggest partnering with a top FMO, like Ritter Insurance Marketing, to learn how to get appointed with health insurance companies and get set on the path to success.
 Even as a part-time agent, you’ll still have access to all of Ritter’s tools, resources, and webinars.
 Ritter’s support and technology can assist you in many facets of your career and help to shape you into a highly motivated, well-rounded agent.